Reporting a Case of Sexual Harassment

 - Talk to an attorney right away.
 An experienced employment lawyer will help you determine if you have a claim, the value of that claim, and will serve as an advocate for your rights.

 When it comes to employment law and cases of sexual harassment in the workplace, The Lawyers of Brown & Roberto are serious lawyers, who know how to win.
 We’ll listen to your side of the story, answer any questions that you have, and advise you on your best course of action, all at no charge to you.
 Our contingency fee arrangement means that we don’t get paid unless you do.
 Our office is conveniently located with plenty of free parking.
-Call us today at (865) 691-2777 or use the convenient response form below.
+Give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.